Clear Thinking In Uncertainty

 Everyone does.

-The problem is when these early assumptions quietly guide decisions for years.
-That’s when they begin shaping the direction of your life without you noticing.
+The problem is when these early assumptions invisibly guide your decisions for years.
+Over time, they shape the direction of your life without you noticing.

-and the story you use to make sense of your life.
+• the story you use to make sense of your life

 If your interpretations are rushed, emotional, or based on faulty assumptions, the story you build around your life can start to drift away from reality.